3. Course Design in Modern Higher Education: A New Approach

 In this process, you should:

-- Convert this information needs into answerable questions;
+- Convert this information into answerable questions.

 - Critically appraise that evidence for its validity (closeness to the truth) and usefulness (clinical applicability);

-- Integrate this appraisal with our clinical expertise and apply it in practice;
+- Integrate this appraisal with our clinical expertise and apply it in practice.

 - Evaluate your performance.